Lynn Jenkins: Abortion

 Jenkins described herself as "pro-choice" or pro-abortion rights while running for Congress.
 She frequently received a zero percent score from NARAL Pro-Choice America and a 100 percent score from the National Right to Life Committee (NRLC) for her voting record on abortion-related legislation.
 She received mixed ratings from Planned Parenthood and NARAL.
 Also in 2009, Population Connection, which supports family planning, gave her a 100% score.
 Her lowest score from NRLC is an 83%, mostly earning a 100% score.
 She supports abortion when pregnancy results from incest, rape or the woman's life is threatened; asked about Roe v Wade, the decision legalizing abortion, she replied that it was a "constitutional issue" on which she would not take a position.
 She opposes partial-birth abortions and federal funding for organizations who provide abortions.
 She supports providing buffer zones around abortion clinics for both protesters to demonstrate and to provide security for patients.

 During her 2007-2008 congressional campaign, Jenkins was endorsed by and received campaign contributions from pro-abortion rights Republican PACs, The WISH List and Republican Majority for Choice.
 The Republican Majority for Choice was among her top 100 contributors in 2010.
 Jenkins was referred to as "pro-choice" during the campaign and "Jenkins was endorsed by WISH List, a Republican group."
 In 2014, Jenkins was endorsed by Kansans for Life, an anti-abortion PAC.

-Drug policy

-Jenkins has a "C−" rating from NORML for her voting history regarding cannabis-related causes.
-Jenkins supports veterans having access to medical marijuana if recommended by their Veterans Health Administration doctor and if it is legal for medicinal purposes in their state of residence.
-She opposes decriminalizing medical marijuana.